 If someone is having a bad day and it’s possible, try and give each other a little space.
 Even twenty minutes apart in the airport can do wonders if you’ve just spent the past week together and a disagreement is brewing.
 Be willing to compromise and don’t let one person plan the whole trip unless the other really hates planning or is too busy.
 In that case, unless the person who didn’t plan anything is the most flexible of people, be sure the itinerary involves activities that interest them too.

 If one person really wants to do something and the other doesn’t, this can cause major conflict on a trip.
 If possible, figure out a way to allow your companion to partake in their activity without you, while you do something else.
 If this isn’t possible for some reason, figure out a way to compromise.
 Bell doesn’t mind hiking in areas where there might be bears, but I do.
 This was recently a point of contention on our road trip in British Columbia, and an alternative was to drive to a beautiful waterfall!
 So an argument at lunch ended with the pretty photo below.

-Here’s a list of some other things people fret about when traveling.
+Read our article on how to cope with travel nerves.
+And here’s a list of some other things people fret about when traveling.